tock/tock/doc/courses/sensys/environment.md

 > create a rule in the VM USB settings which will auto-attach the imix to the VM.

 To connect your development machine to the imix, connect them with a micro-USB cable.
-Any cable will do. imix should come with ???? installed...
+Any cable will do, but make sure you connect to the micro-USB port labeled 'debug' on the Imix. imix should come with ???? installed...
 TODO

 The imix board should appear as a regular serial device (e.g.
 `/dev/tty.usbserial-c098e5130006` on my Mac and `/dev/ttyUSB0` on my Linux box).